On Page SEO Activities That Actually Work

 3. Optimize URL Structures

-Your URL should be clean, descriptive, and user-friendly.
+Your URL should be short, clean, descriptive, and user-friendly.

 - Use hyphens (-) instead of underscores (_).